rollerworks/search/doc/overview.rst

 * PatternMatch (text based pattern matching, starts with, contains, ends with, regex) (and an excluding version)

 Values are stored as a normalized model and view format.
-The actual transformation is handled by the DataTransformers registered on the Search field configuration.
+The actual transformation is handled by the DataTransformers registered on the search field configuration.

 .. note::